107 Specific Health Benefits of Cayenne Pepper: How It Can Help You

 • For sore throats—gargle (prepare the gargle with honey); for spasmodic and irritating coughs; heartburn and

-fever; Capsicum has the power to control menorrhagia; relieves sea-sickness;
+with intermittent fever; Capsicum has the power to control menorrhagia; relieves sea-sickness;

 • In delirium tremens it is beneficial by enabling the patient to retain and digest food.

-application is so efficient as a strong gargle or wash make with Capsicum.
+no application is so efficient as a strong gargle or wash make with Capsicum.

-infusion for ulcers in the mouth, strep throat or tonsillitis (p.103).
+an infusion for ulcers in the mouth, strep throat or tonsillitis (p.103).

-take in doses throughout the day; also excellent for sore throat and coughs.
+doses throughout the day; also excellent for sore throat and coughs.

 • Cayenne mixed with pennyroyal (an herb) taken for three days will expel the dead birth material from a